lim9gu/lgpyred/README.md

 ### 5. Supported Platforms
 This pipeline has been tested on Ubuntu Linux 24 LTS.
-Support for macOS or Windows may require additional adjustments, especially for installing external tools like IRAF or Hotpants.
+Support for macOS may require additional adjustments, especially for installing external tools like IRAF or Hotpants.
+Linux system is recommended since other software run in Linux system.

 License
 Distributed under the MIT License.
 See LICENSE file for details.